mannndrew/Typing-Racer-C/README.md

 FOR LINUX:
 - Download all files besides "Single File Version" unless needed.
-- To run "Single File Version" online, use website: https://www.onlinegdb.com/online_c_compiler
+- To run "Single File Version" online, use website: https://www.onlinegdb.com/online_c_compiler (May be slow and have some issues running)